Gravel Bike vs. Road Bike

 ● Geometry

-Gravel bike has a longer wheelbase and slacker head tube to ensure stability and slow down handling negotiations.
+The gravel bike has a longer wheelbase and slacker head tube to ensure stability and slow down handling negotiations.

 ● Wheels and Tires

-The differences between the wheels and tires of a gravel bike and road bike are glaring.
+The differences between the wheels and tires of a gravel bike and a road bike are glaring.
 Gravel bikes have a tire clearance of up to 33mm, but they have a wider or broader range of up to 42mm, assisted with lower tire pressure to ensure grip and comfort.
 The additional width makes cornering on rough terrain easier.

-Road bikes have a tire clearance around 33mm-35mm.
+Road bikes have a tire clearance of around 33mm-35mm.
 They have wide tires like gravel bikes to allow for lower pressure.
 Their wide tires allow for less rolling resistance.

 ● Brakes